August 22nd, 2021

 Recent Washington Spirit matches, including Sunday’s versus the Orlando Pride, provide a glimpse into the future of United States soccer.
 That future is Trinity Rodman and Ashley Sanchez.

 FIRST HALF: The Washington Spirit set the tone of the match from the moment they stepped on the field, with two notable attempts on net in the first 15 minutes.
 In minute 22, Trinity Rodman kicked the game up a notch.
 She hit the underside of the crossbar after bolting down the field to catch the Orlando Pride on the counter from a clearance by Saori Takarada.
-Her second shot off the woodwork came just four minutes later.
-She fired a shot at the near post, almost beating Orlando keeper Ashlyn Harris.
+Her second shot came just four minutes later.
+She fired the ball at the near post, almost beating Orlando keeper Ashlyn Harris.
 Tara McKeown was unable to convert the rebound.

 Although the Spirit had the better of the opportunities in the first half, Orlando were not going to go unnoticed.
 In the 35 minute, Aubrey Bledsoe made an excellent double save against Sydney Leroux for the Pride’s first real action of the game.